Ficool

 ...............................

-PPS: According to official settings, 35 BBY the Galactic Republic carried out a "Great ReSynchronization," calibrating and unifying timekeeping across the Republic.
-That year was designated Year 0; years before it were marked with "Brs," while years after it used the plain year number.
-For example: three years before the Great ReSynchronization is written as 3 Brs, while three years after is written as Year 3.
+PPS: Some dating systems use a "Great ReSynchronization" as a calendar zero-point (often cited as 35 BBY).
+Years before it are sometimes marked as BrS ("Before ReSynchronization"), while years after use the plain year number.
+For example: three years before is written as 3 BrS, while three years after is written as Year 3.

 More Chapters